 Parenting in the (near?)
 Future

 While scientists and other scholars like you have (reasonable) doubts about what the practical applications of gene editing techniques such as CRISPR and its successors such as theRLR, Amy Webb has convictions.
 Some hopes, almost.
 He feels that options and choices will soon be accessible to those who want to have children, and will be meaningful and beneficial.

 The possible consequences are obviously many, and not all of a positive or immediately decipherable matrix.
 There is a need to reflect on the geopolitical advantages that some countries could pursue by genetically increasing the intelligence and physical characteristics of their population, for example.
 But the benefits (a phrase I hear often lately) will outweigh the risks in any case, she says.

-“The idea of making pregnancy easier for those who really want to be parents is something we should embrace wholeheartedly,” Amy Webb added in the interview.
-“Right now, creating a child largely depends on chance and luck.
-Or by the availability of sufficient funds for many IVF cycles.
-It's hard to have kids these days.
+"The idea of making pregnancy easier for those who really want to be parents is something we should wholeheartedly embrace," Amy Webb added in the interview.
+"Right now, creating a baby is largely a matter of chance and luck.
+Or the availability of sufficient funds for many IVF cycles.
+It is difficult to have children these days.
 And it shouldn't be.

 Nothing quaestio, if we put it this way.
 Especially when you consider how common are the risks that parents run, including maternal infections and even death.
 Especially in developing countries.